Is your Program Review due in the upcoming year? Here is what you need to know and steps to take.

 - CTE Program Reviews should be presented to their advisory committee for feedback.

-- Input from any other important stakeholders is recommended during this process.
+- Input from any other important stakeholders, including department members, is recommended during this process.

 Program Reviews are evaluated and approved during the Spring term through the following process:

 - Submission.
 The Program Review is submitted to the Program Review Chair (Suzie Ama) at the beginning of Spring semester or at least 7 days prior to a scheduled meeting.
 (See the link to Meeting Dates in the left column.)
 The Program Review Committee evaluates the completeness and appropriateness of the document, using a rubric that is provided to responsible parties during the September training.

 - First Program Review Committee Meeting.
 During the first review, the Program Review Committee meets with the responsible party to discuss its findings and make recommendations for improvement.

 - Revision.
 The responsible party makes recommended changes, working with Sylvia Sotomayor if help is needed with formatting.